UBC-MDS/DSCI522-2425-28-five_guys/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the our [Code of Conduct](https://github.com/UBC-MDS/DSCI522-2425-28-five_guys/blob/lukman-doc-files/CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to daniel.chen@stat.ubc.ca.
+This project and everyone participating in it is governed by the our [Code of Conduct](https://github.com/UBC-MDS/DSCI522-2425-28-rental-bike-prediction/blob/main/CODE_OF_CONDUCT.md).

 ## Prerequisites